 MXINJ is the maximum number of injection wells specified as part of a contaminant treatment system.

 MXWEL is the maximum number of wells in the flow model.
-MXWEL is recommended to be set equal to MXWEL as specified in the WEL file.
+MXWEL is recommended to be set equal to MXWEL as specified in the WEL file or the MNW2 file.

 IFORCE is a flag to force concentration in treatment systems to satisfy specified concentration/mass values based on the treatment option selected without considering whether treatment is necessary or not.
 This flag is ignored if “no treatment” option is selected.